 netsh advfirewall firewall set rule group=”remote desktop connection” new enable=No

-- Reset Windows Firewall: If you want to reset all manual settings which are misconfigured on Windows Firewall, you can use your command prompt.
-To restore default settings you can use given below command:
+You can use your command prompt to reset all manual settings that are misconfigured on Windows Firewall.
+To restore default settings you can use the following:

 netsh advfirewall reset